MicrosoftDocs/dynamics-365-project-operations/articles/psa/project-creating.md

 ---
 title: Project schedules
-description: This topic provides information about how to create a schedule.
+description: This article provides information about how to create a schedule.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice